mainsail-crew/docs/setup-guide/manual-setup/moonraker.md

 {: .info }

 🔥 **trusted_clients - read carefully** 🔥
-A list of newline separated ip addresses and/or ip ranges that are trusted.
+A list of newline separated IP addresses and/or IP ranges that are trusted.
 Trusted clients are given full access to the API.
 Both `IPv4` and `IPv6` addresses and ranges are supported.
 Ranges must be expressed in CIDR notation (see [CIDR](http://ip.sb/cidr) for more info).
 For example, an entry of 192.168.1.0/24 will authorize IP addresses in the range of 192.168.1.1 - 192.168.1.254.
-Note that when specifying `IPv4` ranges the last segment of the ip address must be 0.
+Note that when specifying `IPv4` ranges the last segment of the IP address must be 0.
 The default is no clients or ranges are trusted.
 {: .alert }